(02) 4229 5699

 ● Gestational surrogacy - The birth mother is implanted with a fertilised embryo from IVF using egg and sperm from a donor or the intended parents.
 This is the most common type of surrogacy in Australia.

 ● Commercial surrogacy - A surrogacy agreement in which the birth mother receives payment, reward or material benefit.
-Commercial surrogacy is illegal in NSW, which has driven Australian's overseas where commercial agreements are allowed.
+Commercial surrogacy is illegal in Australia.

 ● International surrogacy - Australians are some of the largest users of international surrogacy.
 International surrogacy is illegal in NSW and can create legal conflicts, placing the legality of the parents and citizenship of the child in jeopardy.

 Surrogacy in Australia must be altruistic.
 The intended parents can reimburse the surrogate for out of pocket expenses only, such as medical costs, time off work and travel costs.